 Anyways, clothing that fits well is always an asset.
 So even if your jeans do not fall down to your hips, you may want to alter the loose waist of your jeans to something that fits well.

-Here are the commonly used methods.
+Here are the commonly used methods to take in the waist of jeans.

 Alter the waist of loose Jeans